parallax/developer-docs/docs/guides/next-gen-images/README.md

 ```

 :::warning
-Be sure to put your next gen image formats first, followed by your fallback formats, and finally an image tag.
+Be sure to put your next-gen image formats first, followed by your fallback formats, and finally an image tag.
 Browsers will go from top to bottom, and load the **first** image type it supports.
 :::

 ### Background Images

-Using background images is a little trickier, due to the way CSS works, **all** the image versions will be downloaded, regardless of wether or not they're even supported.
+Using background images is a little trickier, due to the way CSS works, **all** the image versions will be downloaded, regardless of whether or not they're even supported.
 The best way to get around this is to use feature detection.

 If you're just supporting WebP, you can add the following script to your project.